-In agencies where the Employer does not require in-service training, the Union will be provided space to conduct an annual orientation on the Agreement for all current employees to attend on non-duty time (before and after work or during lunch), The Union will be allowed to provide meals consistent with facility security procedures.
+In agencies where the Employer does not require in-service training, the Union will be provided space to conduct an annual orientation on the Agreement for all current employees to attend on non-duty time (before and after work or during lunch).
+The Union will be allowed to provide meals consistent with facility security procedures.
 Employee attendance is voluntary.

 Section 13.
-Information Provided To The Union
+Information Provided to the Union

-In accordance with SPP §3-208, the Employer shall provide, upon the written request of the Union, for each employee in the bargaining unit employee represented by the Union:
+In accordance with State Govt § 22-203, the Employer shall provide, upon the written request of the Union, for each employee in the bargaining unit employee represented by the Union:

-- a.
-Name;
+- Name;

-- b.
-Position classification;
+- Position classification;

-- c.
-Bargaining unit;
+- Bargaining unit;

-- d.
-Home and work site addresses where the employee receives interoffice or US Mail; and
+- Home and work site addresses where the employee receives interoffice or US Mail;

-- e.
-Home and work site telephone numbers.
+- And home and work site telephone numbers.

 The Union may present a written request for employee information twice every calendar year.
 The Employer may charge the Union a fee not to exceed the actual cost of providing a list of employees' names, addresses, telephone numbers and work information to the Union.
-Employees may notify the Employer that they do not want the information described in this section released to the Union in accordance with SPP §3-208(d).
-The Union shall abide by the restriction concerning the use of information as provided for in SPP §3-208 (e), (g) and (h).
+Employees may notify the Employer that they do not want the information described in this section released to the Union in accordance with State Govt § 22-203(d).
+The Union shall abide by the restriction concerning the use of information as provided for in State Govt § 22-203(d).